MIIS-META-Lab/learnR/basics.md

 ![](http://i.imgur.com/7j15tXU.jpg)

-Don't worry about what `class` is referring to now, but just realize there are ways to figure out what type of data you're dealing with.
+Don't worry about what `class` is referring to now, but just realize there are ways to figure out which type of data you're dealing with.

 Returning to the `matrix` we already created...